dewanshshekhar/SWARA/README.md

 | ✅ Quality Scoring | Automatic quality assessment for generated audio |

 ## 🔔 Staying ahead
-Star ACE-Step on GitHub and be instantly notified of new releases
+Star Swara on GitHub and be instantly notified of new releases
 ![](assets/star.gif)

 ## 🤝 Partners